wtp43/algorithms-doc/vault/docs/Algorithms/Dynamic Programming/Dynamic Programming.md

         return dp[target] if dp[target] != -math.inf else -

 # Coin Change
+# The difference with coin change is that coins are not unique and order does not matter
 def coinChange(self, coins: List[int], amount: int) -> int:
         dp = [math.inf]*(amount+1)
         dp[0] = 0